 Before to seal granite countertops starting, gather these items:

-- Soft sponge or cloth for applying
+- Soft, dry cloth for applying

 - Protective gloves